RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 # Static Compiling

+The standard `GNU libc` not suitable to compile static binaries.
+Instead we use `MUSL libc` and the muslcc toolchain.

 ## Using muslcc toolchain

 The musl libc is a C standard library just like GNU's libc.
 It's smaller, cleaner and easier to handle.